z448/dropkg/README.md

     `dropkg`

     Name of .deb file is taked from control file, Package\_Version\_Architecture.deb.
 To have different .deb filename pass it as 1st parameter `dropkg filename.deb`.
     By default gzip compression is used for data unless ~/.dropkg config contains different compression option.
-Compression can be also set by `-c` switch.
+Compression can be also set by `-c` switch which has precedence over value in config.

-- To unpack .deb package:
+- To extract .deb package:

     Go into directory that contains .deb package and run `dropkg` without any option.
 If there is more than one .deb file in current directory pass filename as first parameter `dropkg filename.deb`.